ericogr/go-counter-online/README.md

 ## Account configuration
 Some files have AWS account ID hardcoded.
 You can replace these values with your AWS account id using `find ./ -type f -exec sed -i 's/043934856969/100000000001/g' {} \;` where 100000000001 is your aws acccount id.

-### If you want to change every file manually or check each configuration, here are the list
+### If you want to change every file manually or check each configuration, here is the list

 Open file **go-counter-online/deployments/kustomize/common/base/service-account.yaml** and change:
 ```yaml